Configuring pixi environments for wheel building

 CMake Error: Could not find a package configuration file provided by "GDAL" |

-CMake searches system /usr/lib instead of Pixi env. |
+CMake searched system /usr/lib instead of the Pixi env. |

-Add CMAKE_PREFIX_PATH: "$env{PIXI_ENV_PREFIX}" to CMakePresets.json.
-Verify GDAL_ROOT points to $PIXI_ENV_PREFIX. |
+Add CMAKE_PREFIX_PATH: "$env{PIXI_ENV_PREFIX}" to CMakePresets.json; confirm GDAL_ROOT. |

 ImportError: libproj.so.25: cannot open shared object file: No such file or directory |

-Missing RPATH in compiled extension. |
+Missing RPATH in the compiled extension. |

 scikit-build-core: Ninja not found |

-ninja missing from environment or $PATH not refreshed. |
+ninja absent or $PATH not refreshed. |

-Pin ninja = ">=1.11" in [dependencies].
-Run pixi install before build.
-Set CMAKE_GENERATOR = "Ninja". |
+Pin ninja = ">=1.11"; run pixi install; set CMAKE_GENERATOR = "Ninja". |

 ModuleNotFoundError: No module named 'pyproj._network' |